karen-gishyan/Reinforcement-Learning/ReadMe.md

-This Repository contains implementatsions of Value Iteration, On Policy Monte Carlo Control, Sarsa and Q Learning algorithms for custom Environments.
+This Repository contains implementataions of Value Iteration, On Policy Monte Carlo Control, Sarsa and Q-Learning algorithms for custom tabular environments.